hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 L. D. Landau and E. M. Lifshitz, 1959:  *Fluid Mechanics*.
 Course of Theoretical Physics, vol. 6.
 Pergamon Press.

 J. Lighthill, 1986:  *An Informal Introduction to Theoretical Fluid Mechanics*.
 IMA Monograph Series, vol. 2.
 Oxford University Press.

+L. Prandtl, 1952:  *Essentials of Fluid Dynamics, With Applications to Hydraulics, Aeronautics, Meteorology and other Subjects*.
+Hafner.

+L. Prandtl and O. G. Tietjens, 1934:  *Fundamentals of Hydro- and Aeromechanics*.
+Engineering Societies Monographs.
+McGraw-Hill.
+Reprinted by Dover, 1957.

+S. Rajeev, 2018:  *Fluid Mechanics: A Geometrical Point of View*.
+Oxford University Press.

 Lord Rayleigh, 1916: On convection currents in a horizontal layer of fluid when the higher temperature is on the under side. *Philosophical Magazine*, series 6, 32: 529-546.